faramarzmunshi/d2l-nlp/chapter_NLP/4 Word2Vec from Scratch.md

 ## Hierarchical Softmax

-Hierarchical softmax is another type of approximate training method.
+Hierarchical softmax is an alternative to the softmax in which the probability of any one outcome depends on a number of model parameters that is only logarithmic in the total number of outcomes.
+In “vanilla” softmax, on the other hand, the number of such parameters is linear in the number of total number of outcomes.
+In a case where there are many outcomes (e.g. in language modelling) this can be a huge difference.
+The consequence is that models using hierarchical softmax are significantly faster to train with stochastic gradient descent, since only the parameters upon which the current training example depend need to be updated, and less updates means we can move on to the next training example sooner.
+At evaluation time, hierarchical softmax models allow faster calculation of individual outcomes, again because they depend on less parameters (and because the calculation using the parameters is just as straightforward as in the softmax case).
+So hierarchical softmax is very interesting from a computational point-of-view.

 It uses a binary tree for data structure, with the leaf nodes of the tree representing every word in the dictionary $\mathcal{V}$.

 ![Hierarchical Softmax.
 Each leaf node of the tree represents a word in the dictionary. ](../img/hi-softmax.svg)